Nitrux/nitrux-wallpapers-free/README.md

 # nitrux-wallpapers-free
-A collection of vibrant, modern and Nitrux flavored wallpapers.
+A collection of vibrant, modern wallpapers by Nitrux and contributors.